ondyari/FaceForensics/dataset/README.md

 ### Original sequence filenames
 - FaceForensics++: We renamed all original sequences saved in the `youtube` folder to integers between `0` and `999`.
 The original youtube id's can be recovered using `conversion_dict.json`.
-- DeepFakesDetection: The original DeepFakesDetection sequences are stored in the `actors` folder.
+- DeepFakeDetection: The original DeepFakeDetection sequences are stored in the `actors` folder.
 The sequence filenames are of the form `<actor number>__<scene name>`.

 ### Manipulated sequence filenames
 - FaceForensics++: All filenames are of the form `<target sequence>_<source sequence>` so you can easily identify the sources.
-- DeepFakesDetection: We employ a similar naming scheme here, however it is a little bit more tricky.
+- DeepFakeDetection: We employ a similar naming scheme here, however it is a little bit more tricky.
 The naming scheme is `<target actor>_<source actor>__<sequence name>__<8 charactor long experiment id>`.
 The experiment id is necessary as some actor pairings have been recorded multiple times.

 ### Space requirement
 Here is a overview of the space required to save/download the dataset: